-The purpose of AHA’s Administrative Plan is to establish policies for carrying out the Section 8 HCV Program in a manner consistent with HUD requirements, and local goals and objectives.
-The current Administrative Plan was approved by the HA Board of Commissioners on March 28, 2023, and went into effect July 1, 2023.
+The purpose of AHA’s Administrative Plan is to establish policies for carrying out the Section 8 HCV Program in a manner consistent with HUD requirements and local goals and objectives.
+The current Administrative Plan and its latest updates were approved by the Housing Authority Board of Commissioners on March 28, 2023, and went into effect July 1, 2023.

 Public Housing Agency (PHA) Plans

 The PHA’s Plans advise HUD, Section 8 participants, and other members of the public about the PHA’s mission for serving the needs of low-income, very low-income, and extremely low-income families, and the PHA’s plan for addressing those needs.
 The Five-Year Plan describes the PHA’s long-range goals and objectives for achieving the mission over the subsequent five years.
 The Annual PHA Plan provides details about the PHA’s immediate operations, program participants, programs and services, and the PHA’s strategy for addressing operational concerns and residents’ concerns and needs for the upcoming fiscal year.

 Haga clic aquí para ver el aviso público en español

 Nhấn vào đây để xem thông báo công khai bằng tiếng Việt

 Utility Allowance Schedule